An information field theory approach to Bayesian state and parameter estimation in dynamical systems: Methodology

+is called the \textit{partition function}.
+It ensures that the physics-informed conditional prior is properly normalized.
+The hyper-paraemeter $\beta$ is called \textit{inverse temperature} in statistical field theory.

-It is worth noting that the set $ \{ x\in C_{x_0} |\ H[x_{-0}| x_0, \theta]=0 \} $ denotes the solutions of the initial value problem $\dot{x} = f(x, t; \theta)$ with $x(0) = x_0$.
-If the initial value problem is unique, then this set is a singleton.
+It is worth noting that the set $ \{ \hat{x}(t;w, x_0) |\ H(w\vert x_0, \theta)=0 \} $ denotes the solutions of the initial value problem $\dot{x} = f(x, t; \theta)$ with $x(0) = x_0$.
+If the initial value problem is unique and the parameterization $\hat{x}(t;w, x_0)$ is rich enough, then this set is a singleton.
 Hence, the prior probability measure of~\qref{conditionalprior} assigns higher probability to fields that satisfy the physics.
 Also, observe that the hyperparameter $\beta$ controls the uncertainty of this prior probability measure.
-Setting $\beta=0$, makes the prior probability measure uniform in $C_{x_0}$.
-As $\beta$ goes to infinity, the prior probability measure collapses to the solution set.
+Setting $\beta=0$ makes the prior probability measure uniform.
+As $\beta$ goes to infinity, the prior probability measure collapses to the ODEs solution set.
 Hence, we can interpret $\beta$ as a parameter that represents our trust in the physical model.